Curriculum

 Mobility scheme

-The students will then receive double or triple degrees.
+The students will then receive a double or triple degrees from the institution in which they studied.

 Academic programme